Modern research on postpartum recovery.

-These days, a woman is usually discharged from the hospital within 24 to 48 hours after a vaginal birth but can be as little as 6 hours post birth.
-With a c-section birth, generally, women are kept in hospital care for 3 to 5 days.
+These days, a woman is usually discharged from the hospital within 24 to 48 hours after a vaginal birth but can be as little as 6 hours post-birth.
+In a Cesarean (c-section) delivery, generally, women are kept in hospital care for 3 to 5 days.
 While society puts a lot of emphasis on supporting a woman during pregnancy and the birthing process, a woman might often feel unsupported in the first few weeks after birth.
-Often, she is being left to teach herself all the things around the baby with little to no time to recuperate from the strains of giving birth.
+Often, she is left to teach herself all the things around the baby with little to no time to recuperate from the strains of giving birth.

 And even though times have changed – and your own mum may or may not be able to be around you for many weeks – there are still many ways to ensure you can rest and be nourished, which is essential for your recovery and overall health.

 Your body has been growing and supporting a baby for the last 9 months.
 By giving birth, a lot of heat and qi from the baby (Yang) is lost alongside blood, fluids and essence (Yin), which can make you feel very depleted and raw.
 In TCM (Traditional Chinese Medicine), the process of giving birth can establish a feeling of cold in the lower body, this cold blocks the energy flow, which can cause disharmanies to arise, resulting in an increase in signs and symptoms.
 In acupuncture, we use gentle techniques, such as needle-moxa or cupping-moxa to re-establish the warmth in your body, increase qi flow throughout the body, and increase energy and fluid metabolism (ie breastmilk).